zotonic/zotonic/doc/developer-guide/search.rst

     hasmedium=false

 Return only resources without a medium record.

-The joined medium record is `m`, that enables sorting on, for example, the medium record’s creation date with ``sort=m.created``.
+The joined medium record is `medium`, that enables sorting on, for example, the medium record’s creation date with ``sort=medium.created``.

 match_objects